pnlbwh/multi-shell-dMRIharmonization/README.md

 # Tests

-## 1. Single shell

-A small test data is provided with each [release](https://github.com/pnlbwh/dMRIharmonization/releases).
-Instruction for running tests can be found [here](https://github.com/pnlbwh/dMRIharmonization?tab=readme-ov-file#1-pipeline).

-## 2. Multi shell
+## 1. Multi shell

 A small test data is provided via [Dropbox](https://www.dropbox.com/scl/fi/lx4d6vslyzs64rehbki45/multi-harm-test.zip?rlkey=0ox9pmg3gu04xs6hzl6jvctgt&st=o2qlfxn0).
 Instruction for running tests can be found [here](lib/tests/README.md).

 Success of this test will confirm that your environment is properly set up to run multi-shell-dMRIharmonization.

+## 2. Single shell

+For this test, you should<sup>~</sup> clone the single-shell [software](https://github.com/pnlbwh/dMRIharmonization).
+But you can use the same bash environment that you have set up for multi-shell software.
+A small test data is provided with each [release](https://github.com/pnlbwh/dMRIharmonization/releases).
+Instruction for running tests can be found [here](https://github.com/pnlbwh/dMRIharmonization?tab=readme-ov-file#1-pipeline).

+<sup>~</sup>This wiki explains why multi-shell software will not produce good results for single-shell test.

 # Preprocessing